-Executive Summary

-1. As trafficking trends typically do not change dramatically from year to year, the beginning of each narrative uses the previous year's text as a basis to describe the trafficking situation in that country/territory.
-Using the 2012 narrative opening description of the country's TIP profile as the starting point, please consider how the country's TIP situation has changed since last year (if it has) and provide any new information on trafficking patterns.
+Table of Contents Executive Summary 7 1.
+Using the 2013 narrative opening description of the country's TIP profile as the starting point, please consider how the country's TIP situation has changed since last year (if it has) and provide any new information on trafficking patterns.
 Note whether there has been an evolution in how citizens or residents of the country are subjected to trafficking, including forced or bonded labor, forced begging or forced criminal activity (e.g., drug smuggling), prison labor that is not the product of a conviction in a court of law, and/or sex trafficking (including the prostitution of children under 18 years of age by a third party).
 Has there been a change in the countries/regions from where victims of trafficking are recruited or where they are exploited?

-2. Describe allegations of trafficking involving complicit officials or government entities, specifically 1) the allegedly complicit actions taken by such officials or entities, and 2) the sources of these allegations.
+16 2.
+Describe allegations of trafficking involving complicit officials or government entities, specifically 1) the allegedly complicit actions taken by such officials or entities, and 2) the sources of these allegations.
 Have officials or government entities played an active role in, or facilitated the trafficking of, a person or persons?
-How widespread is the involvement of officials in a particular form of trafficking and is it supported by their agency leadership?
-19

-.3 Please report on any allegations and/or indictments/prosecutions of foreign diplomats posted in the country on charges of sex or labor trafficking (such as compelling their domestic household employees to work), including through violence and coercion.
-Please also provide information on allegations and/or indictments/prosecutions, if any, of diplomats from the country posted overseas on forced labor and/or sex trafficking charges.
-19

-4. VULNERABILITY TO TIP: Please report any changes in the identified groups of persons who are at risk of sex trafficking or labor trafficking (e.g., women and children, boys versus girls, specific ethnic groups, refugees, internally displaced persons, migrants, persons with disabilities, stateless populations, etc.).
-20

-5. TRAFFICKERS AND THEIR METHODS: Have the profiles of perpetrators changed in the last year?
+How widespread is the involvement of officials in a particular form of trafficking and is it supported by their agency leadership? .3 Please report on any allegations and/or indictments/prosecutions of foreign diplomats posted in the country on charges of sex or labor trafficking (such as compelling their domestic household employees to work), including through violence and coercion.
+Please also provide information on credible allegations and/or indictments/prosecutions, if any, of diplomats from the country posted overseas on forced labor and/or sex trafficking charges.
+4. VULNERABILITY TO TIP: Please report any changes in the identified groups of persons who are at risk of sex trafficking or labor trafficking (e.g., women and children, boys versus girls, specific ethnic groups, refugees, internally displaced persons, migrants, persons with disabilities, stateless populations, lesbian, gay, bisexual, or transgender individuals etc.).
+20 5.
+TRAFFICKERS AND THEIR METHODS: Have the profiles of perpetrators changed in the last year?
 Is any new information available on this topic?
-21

 6. During the reporting period, did the government newly acknowledge that sex trafficking and/or forced labor are problems in the country?
 Please only report if the acknowledgments are new.
-21

 7. During the reporting period, which government agencies were involved in efforts to combat sex trafficking and forced labor, and which agency, if any, has the lead in these efforts?
 Has the government appointed a lead person on all forms of TIP and is there a national coordinating body?
 In what ways was this body effective or ineffective?
 What specific results did this body produce in the reporting period?
-22

-8. RESOURCES: What were the limitations on the government's ability to address these problems in practice?
+20 8.
+RESOURCES: What were the limitations on the government's ability to address these problems in practice?
 Were there any extenuating circumstances during the course of the reporting period that hindered government efforts, such as a natural disaster, civil unrest, etc.?
 Also, were there other, more bureaucratic or systemic issues, such as inadequate institutions or inadequate funding for police?
-32

-9. Was overall corruption a problem?

-10.Did the government lack the resources to aid victims?

-11.TRANSPARENCY AND ACCOUNTABILITY: What has the government done to research and assess the human trafficking problem in the country?
-To what extent did the government systematically monitor its anti-trafficking efforts (on all fronts -- prosecution, victim protection, and prevention) and periodically make publicly available its assessments of these anti-trafficking efforts?
+34 9.
+Was overall corruption a problem?
+10. Did the government lack the resources to aid victims?
+11. TRANSPARENCY AND ACCOUNTABILITY: What has the government done to research and assess the human trafficking problem in the country?
+To what extent did the government systematically monitor its anti-trafficking efforts (on all fronts prosecution, victim protection, and prevention) and periodically make publicly available its assessments of these anti-trafficking efforts?
 Were there any limitations on the government's ability to collect these data?